 Compatibility, linking and mixing: NUnit is linking-permissive by association with the MIT licence.
 Code under BSD 2-clause, ISC and other MIT-licensed code may be freely combined and published under either of input licences.
 BSD 3-clause, MPL and Apache 2.0 licences are two-way compatible with NUnit licence.
 NUnit-licensed code can be used in GPL, LGPL and CDDL-licensed projects.

-Patent rights: (By association with MIT licence) Patent rights are not mentioned, but implicit in the US due to “without restriction”.
+Patent rights: (By association with MIT licence) Patent rights are not mentioned but implicit in the USA due to “without restriction.”

 OpenSSL